loicsikidi/tpm-ca-certificates/docs/guides/getting-started/03-generate-bundle.md

 **What you'll learn:**
 - How `.tpm-roots.yaml` drives bundle generation
+- The difference between root and intermediate certificates
 - The role of evidence in the `src/` directory
 - The automated verification process

 ---

-## The Three Pillars of Trust
+## The Two Pillars of Trust

-### 1. `.tpm-roots.yaml` - The Source of Truth
+### 1. Configuration Files - The Source of Truth

-This YAML file is the heart of the system.
-It's designed to be:

-- ✅ **Human-readable:** Anyone can understand what certificates are included
-- ✅ **Verifiable:** Clear provenance for every certificate URL
-- ✅ **Auditable:** Git history tracks every change
+This project manages two types of TPM certificates, each with its own configuration file:

+#### Root Certificates (`.tpm-roots.yaml`)
+- **Purpose:** Self-signed root certificates that serve as trust anchors
+- **Used for:** Bundle generation and distribution
+- **Format:** Human-readable YAML

 ```yaml
 ---